labor-digital/lab-cli/README.md

 Those directories are used in our (currently not public - working on it) boilerplates.

-By default, each of those apps receives a unique IP and a domain that is mapped to the services using the docker-compose port mappings.
+By default, each of those apps receives a unique IP and a domain that is mapped to the services using the docker compose port mappings.

 ## Configuration